ircv3/ircv3-specifications/core/metadata-3.2.md

 Clients MUST silently ignore any unknown tokens.

+## Keys and Values

+Key names MUST be restricted to the ranges `A-Z`, `a-z`, `0-9`, and `_.:-` and are case-insensitive.
+Key names MUST NOT start with a colon (`:`).

+Values may take any form, but MUST be encoded using UTF-8.

+The expected handling of individual metadata keys SHOULD be defined and listed in the IRCv3 extension registry.

 ## `METADATA` server message

 Clients that request the `metadata` capability MUST be able to handle incoming `METADATA` messages.
 After negotiating this capability, servers MAY send this message to clients at any time.